Claude Code Plugins

 Code Mount Volume mount for hot reload Copied into image

-Dependencies Include dev tools Only runtime dependencies
+Dependencies Include dev tools Runtime only

-Ports Exposed for debugging Only necessary ports
+Ports Exposed for debugging Necessary only

 Restart no (manual control) unless-stopped